How to Use Keywords for SEO (And Where to Put Keywords for SEO)

 The terms that a user types into the search bar on search engines like Google or Bing, are known as keywords.
-Because you want your website to appear higher on the search engine results page (SERP), you should make sure you are following best practices in regards to the keywords you are using and where you are placing those keywords on your website.
+Because you want your website to appear higher on the search engine results page (SERP), you should follow best practices for using SEO keywords and adding SEO keywords to your content.
 Using keywords for search engine optimization (SEO) can help your website improve rankings and drive more traffic to your site.

 Search engines crawl and index websites on a regular basis.
 When a user enters a keyword in the search bar, the search engine reviews all potential pages that are indexed to find the best pages that match the search terms.
 In order to determine which pages to show the user, search engines use a complex algorithm.
 Part of that algorithm includes looking at the keywords on your page.
 If your page has keywords that match the user’s search term, your site will be more likely to rank higher.